rajeshsmaha/19AI550_new/Ex.No.4_Kinematicmovement_Seekbehavior_withoutNavMesh.md

    Right-click in the Hierarchy → 3D Object → Sphere (or any other shape).
    Rename it to Target.
 Move it away from Seeker, e.g., set Position to (5, 0, 5).
    Select the Target, add a Material, and change the color. (if needed)
-4. Adding the Seek Behavior Script
+4. Adding the Seek Behavior ScriptA
    Create the Script-In the Project Window, go to the Assets folder.
    Right-click → Create → C# Script.
 5. Write a script for seek behavior and save it